okteto/okteto/README.md

 - Check the Okteto [CLI reference](https://okteto.com/docs/reference/cli) and the [okteto.yml reference](https://okteto.com/docs/reference/manifest).
 - [Explore our samples](https://github.com/okteto/samples) to learn more about the power of Okteto.

+## Roadmap and Contributions

+Okteto is written in Go under the [Apache 2.0 license](LICENSE) - contributions are welcomed whether that means providing feedback, testing existing and new feature or hacking on the source.

+## How do I become a contributor?

+Please see the guide on [contributing](contributing.md).

+## Roadmap

+We use GitHub [issues](https://github.com/okteto/okteto/issues) to track our roadmap.
+A [milestone](https://github.com/okteto/okteto/milestones) is created every month to track the work scheduled for that time period.
+Feedback and help are always appreciated!

 ## Stay in Touch
 Got questions?
 Have feedback?
 Join [the conversation in Slack](https://kubernetes.slack.com/messages/CM1QMQGS0/)!
 If you don't already have a Kubernetes slack account, [sign up here](http://slack.k8s.io/).